 The Transtheoretical Model has been developed over a period of nearly three decades, and was first conceived in 1977 by James O. Prochaska and other researchers at the University of Rhode Island.
 In that span of time, tens of millions of dollars in grants and well over 100,000 research participants have worked toward testing and improving the model.

-The Transtheoretical Model consists of 4 constructs: the Stages of Change, the Processes of Change, Decisional Balance, and Self-Efficacy.
+The Transtheoretical Model consists of 4 constructs:

 The core of the Transtheoretical Model is breaking down the complex process of changing behavior into 5 distinct stages: precontemplation, contemplation, preparation, action, and maintenance.